 Your dog’s weight has a bigger impact on their health as they age.
 Dramatic changes in weight, either gaining or losing, can be an early indicator of illness.

 - Start a joint supplement such as Glyde™ Mobility Chews.

-When you were 20, you were able to jump higher and run faster.
-Now at age 40, not as much.
+At age 20, most are able to jump high and run faster.
+Then at age 40, not as much.
 Your dog feels the same way.
 Many pet parents add joint supplements and Glyde Mobility Chews has great results.
 If you have seen your dog slowing down, consider adding Glyde to help relieve the signs of arthritis and promote better joint health in all ages of dogs.

 - Continue playing with your dog.